I’m often asked:

-Finally, regarding “Academic blogging,” I’ve read several excellent articles on the benefits of honing this skill.
-Below are a few of my favorites:
+Finally, regarding “Academic blogging,” several excellent articles on the benefits of honing this skill have both inspired me to bulid this blog and to continue adding content (even when my teaching/research/service projects sometimes cause my posts to be a bit more sporadic!).
+Below are a few of my favorite insights:

-Katherine Moos wrote a great post for Chronicle Vitae about the benefits of making blogging a regular practice: “How I learned to Stop Worrying and Love the Blog.”
+Katherine Moos wrote for Chronicle Vitae about the benefits of making blogging a regular practice: “How I learned to Stop Worrying and Love the Blog.”
 I especially agree with her perception of blogging as a great way to learn to write accessibly and engage with a broader audience.
 As she explains, this audience is often international in scope, thus providing opportunities to connect with academics and researchers all around the world (without having to apply for funding for travel or conferences).

 Rachel Hope Cleves, a history professor at the University of Victoria, has echoed Moos’ sentiment on writing for a broader audience in “Is Blogging Scholarship?”
 Prof. Cleaves discusses finding her voice for her second book, as well as the way in which blogging helps her write to entertain others and to amuse herself, something we cannot always claim through traditional academic writing!
 The Not So Innocents Abroad is Cleves’ fascinating personal and professional blog featuring her “historical ramblings on sex, food, and other bodily pleasures, in Paris, Capri, and Beyond.”

 Megan Kate Nelson at Historista detailed “4 Reasons Blogs are Great for Academia“.
 Her list included experimentation, bringing a sense of humor and personality to your writing, creating community, and engaging in real time (not “academic” time) feedback and conversations.
 Even this short NPR article is spot on: blogging can make us more articulate, clearer communicators, which just might make us smarter.

 Disclaimer – Since I write so many posts linking to books or media that can easily be purchased on Amazon, I chose to become a participant in the Amazon Services LLC Associates program, an affiliate advertising program designed to provide a means for sites like mine to earn small advertising fees by advertising and linking to Amazon.com.